forkspacer/docs/src/content/docs/reference/CRDs/module.md

 ### Source

 The `source` field specifies where the resource definition should be loaded from.
-Resource definitions describe either Helm charts or custom plugins with their configuration schemas.
+Resource definitions describe either Helm charts or custom modules with their configuration schemas.
 Only one source type should be specified.

 | Field | Type | Description | Required |
 |-------|------|-------------|----------|